Poland–South Sudan relations

 Poland–South Sudan relations are bilateral relations between Poland and South Sudan.
 Both nations are full members of the United Nations.

 Establishment

 Krzysztof Stanowski, undersecretary of state in the Ministry of Foreign Affairs of Poland, took part in the ceremony of proclamation of South Sudanese independence on July 9, 2011.
 Bilateral diplomatic relations were officially established on January 31, 2013.

 Humanitarian aid

 The Emergency Medical Team of the Polish Center for International Aid supported four medical facilities at the tri-point of South Sudan, Uganda and the Democratic Republic of the Congo, located on the main route for South Sudanese refugees fleeing the South Sudanese Civil War.
 In 2018, the Polish Medical Mission and American Food for the Hungry organization jointly bought some 354 tons of food for the most vulnerable people of the Western Equatoria province to survive the harvest waiting period.

+Trade

+All imports from South Sudan to Poland are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.